ajseemar/SlackBot_AmericanExpressCodingChallenge/README.md

 # SlackBot - American Express Coding Challenge
 Slack Bot app that can be used with a slash command to send pictures embedded in websites

+To test the command live in action, join the workspace bot-devorg.
+I believe new members should be accepted instantly

 To set up project directory extract repo to desired folder and:
 1. Create a new python virtual environment with the command 'virtualenv env' and activate by running 'env/scripts/activate'
   - If virtualenv is not installed run 'pip install virtualenv'